KendallDoesCoding/quiz/README.md

 # quiz

 Thanks for viewing the github repo for my quiz.
 I made this quiz, following a Youtube tutorial online by [Brian Designs](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A).
+You can explore this repo, although if you want to do the quiz yourself, I suggest you don't open any directories with the folder name "game", because the .JS file there has all the answers to the quiz.
+I may delete the games directory, and create a private repo where I have everything + games directory, but for now that will cause me double work, so its fine as it is :).

 # Links and Topics